Ron Baker (basketball): College career

 Baker chose to play for the Wichita State Shockers after also having interest in Arkansas–Little Rock, Eastern Illinois, and South Dakota State.
 Rather than playing in his first season with the Shockers, Baker redshirted after a reluctant approval from head coach Gregg Marshall.

-In his first season, Baker emerged as one of the elite free-throw shooters on Wichita State.
+In his first season, Baker emerged as one of the elite free-throw shooters at Wichita State.
 He finished the season shooting for a free-throw percentage of .822, the highest for a qualified player on the team.
 Baker did not prove himself to be an efficient scorer and played just eighteen games in the entire season due to a stress fracture in his left foot.
 He eventually played a major role when the Shockers made an unanticipated run into the semifinals of the 2013 NCAA Men's Division I Basketball Tournament.
 Baker shot 40 percent from the field, 42.9 percent on three-pointers, most notably scoring 16 points in a huge win over No. 1 Gonzaga (tied for team-high).
 He earned no major awards by the time the season came to a close.

 Entering the 2013–14 NCAA Division I men's basketball season, Baker became known as one of the MVC's premier shooters.
 He, Cleanthony Early, and Fred VanVleet led the team in scoring and had a major influence on Wichita State's season, which saw the Shockers become the first NCAA Division I men's team to enter the NCAA tournament undefeated in over 20 years.
 Baker was named to the 2014 MVC All-Conference First Team and the CBE Hall of Fame Classic's Most Valuable Player after finishing his first season with a double-digit scoring average.
 After the Shockers' season ended in the NCAA tournament at the hands of Kentucky and its highly touted freshman class, Baker indicated that one of the Wildcats' top recruits, Aaron Harrison, told him, "You are a bad, bad, bad boy."

 He was a part of three Missouri Valley Conference championships (2013, 2014, 2015), nine NCAA Tournament wins, two trips to the Sweet 16 (2013, 2015) and a trip to the 2013 Final Four.
 As a senior in 2015–16, he averaged 14.0 points, 4.8 rebounds, 3.2 assists, and 1.51 steals over 31.6 minutes in 35 games.
 His postseason honors included: John R. Wooden Second Team All-American; USA Today Second Team All-American and 2015 finalist for Jerry West Award.
-Baker also represented the United States at the 2015 Pan American games, where he started all five games and won a bronze medal.
+Baker also represented the United States at the 2015 Pan American Games, where he started all five games and won a bronze medal.